-Join Sally Norred for an in-depth discussion in this video Assessing your needs, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Assessing your needs, part of Learning to Run Webinars.

 - [Voiceover] When planning a webinar many people want to know what the best webinar software is.
 The truth is, the best webinar software for you is the solution that fits the needs you have for your webinar.
 Before you select your webinar software, do a needs assessment by answering these questions about the requirements you have for your webinar.
 Use a needs assessment checklist to note which of these features are important to you.
 First, assess your event capacity needs.
 How many attendees do you expect?
 The participant capacity for webinar software varies.